eopb/infoFiGPIO/README.md

 sudo crontab -e
 ```

-Add this line to the file that will be opened by this command.
+Add this line to the file that will be opened by the crontab command.

 ```
 @reboot sh /home/pi/launcher.sh >/home/pi/logs/cronlog 2>&1